gjonathansteward/FYP-network-automation/README.md

 **NOTE**

-To fully run this system you need a database running in the background
+To fully run this system you need a database running in the background, I carried out an export from Mysql workbench, the files are within the folder "Mysql Data"

 I am not a programmer by trade so the code isn't perfect!
 Also I'm a git hub noob so if you suggest things I might just reach out and ask how to accept them.